 The OpenBSD installer will ask you multiple questions during the installation.
-Although the default answers provided by the installer are normally usable, it’s good to look into the following in anvance.
+Although the default answers provided by the installer are normally usable, it’s useful to look into the following in advance.

 If the target machine is connected to a network with a DHCP server, the networking information should be provided automatically.
 If there’s no DHCP server available, you need the following information:

 The OpenBSD installer uses a ramdisk kernel named bsd.rd which creates the environment needed to install OpenBSD but also provides tools that can be useful in a disaster recovery scenario.

 The kernel can be booted in multiple ways.

 Once the kernel is booted, the installer asks the first question.